humphd/learn-travis/README.md

 After creating an account on [Heroku](https://heroku.com), and adding a new app named `learn-travis` via the [dashboard](https://devcenter.heroku.com/articles/heroku-dashboard), we'll [install the Heroku cli tool](https://devcenter.heroku.com/articles/heroku-cli) and the [the Travis cli tool](https://github.com/travis-ci/travis.rb#installation).
 Using these we can securely [create a deployment config for Heroku](https://docs.travis-ci.com/user/deployment/heroku/).

-The first step is to encrypt our authentication token, so that Travis can deploy on our behalf, but we won't store our password in GitHub:
+The first step is to encrypt our authentication token, so that Travis can deploy on our behalf--we won't store our password in GitHub (for obvious reasons):

 ```
 $ travis encrypt $(heroku auth:token) --add deploy.api_key